migoox/csharp-site/content/labs/lab01/index.en.md

 Branching is also the backbone in collaborative projects, where each developer can work on an isolated copy of the code, and introduce those changes to the `main` branch after making sure it works as intended (more on that in later sections).

 By design, Git prevents switching branches if you have uncommitted changes in your working directory.
 However, you can temporarily ‘shelve’ them and return to them later without committing.
-Using [`git stash`](https://git-scm.com/docs/git-stash) will save the changes in a "stash", and **remove them from the working tree** (i.e. revert the branch code to the last commit). [`git stash list`](https://git-scm.com/docs/git-stash) shows all stash entries you currently have, and you can apply a specific one on top of the working tree in the current branch by using [`git stash pop stash@{<index>}`](https://git-scm.com/docs/git-stash).
+Using [`git stash`](https://git-scm.com/docs/git-stash) will save the changes in a "stash", and **remove them from the working tree** (i.e. revert the branch code to the last commit).
+- [`git stash list`](https://git-scm.com/docs/git-stash) shows all stash entries you currently have.
+- You can apply a specific one on top of the working tree in the current branch by using [`git stash pop stash@{<index>}`](https://git-scm.com/docs/git-stash).

 Note that the changes stored in a stash are not tied to a specific branch and can be applied anywhere.

 In Visual Studio, open View → Git Changes.
 - To stash your changes, click the dropdown arrow next to the Commit All button and choose Stash All.